Wilfred/wilfred.github.com/_posts/2014-09-06-comparative-macrology.markdown

 There are other problems macro systems must solve that we won't look at here.
 We won't look at macro-expansion performance, how informative error messages are, or the readability of backtraces in macro-expanded code.
-We also won't look at ensuring our editor correctly highlights and indents code using our macros.
+We also won't consider ensuring our editor correctly highlights and indents code using our macros.

 ## The Macros